StackExchange/dnscontrol/docs/_providers/cloudflare.md

 2. The IP address in those A records may be mostly irrelevant, as cloudflare should handle all requests (assuming some page rule matches).
 3. Ordering matters for priority.
 CF_REDIRECT records will be added in the order they appear in your js.
 So put catch-alls at the bottom.
 4. if _any_ `CF_REDIRECT` or `CF_TEMP_REDIRECT` functions are used then `dnscontrol` will manage _all_ "Forwarding URL" type Page Rules for the domain.
 Page Rule types other than "Forwarding URL” will be left alone.

+## Worker routes
+The Cloudflare provider can manage Worker Routes for your domains.
+Simply use the `CF_WORKER_ROUTE` function passing the route pattern and the worker name:

+{% highlight js %}

+var CLOUDFLARE = NewDnsProvider('cloudflare','CLOUDFLAREAPI');

+D("foo.com", REG_NONE, DnsProvider(CLOUDFLARE),
+    { manage_workers: true}, // Enable editing workers.

+    // Assign the patterns `api.foo.com/*` and `foo.com/api/*` to `my-worker` script.
+    CF_WORKER_ROUTE("api.foo.com/*", "my-worker"),
+    CF_WORKER_ROUTE("foo.com/api/*", "my-worker"),
+);

+{%endhighlight%}

+The API key you use must be enabled to edit workers.
+In the portal, edit the API key, under "Permissions" add "Account", "Workers Scripts", "Edit".
+Without this permission you may see errors that mention "failed fetching worker route list from cloudflare: bad status code from cloudflare: 403 not 200"

+Please notice that if _any_ `CF_WORKER_ROUTE` function is used then `dnscontrol` will manage _all_ Worker Routes for the domain.
+To be clear: this means it will delete existing routes that were created outside of DNSControl.